utkuufuk/budget-cli/README.md

 # google-budget
-Add expense entries to your Google budget spreadsheet from the CLI.
+Append expense/income entries to your Google budget spreadsheet from the CLI.

 ## Preliminaries
  1. Create a *monthly budget* spreadsheet from the [spreadsheet template gallery](https://docs.google.com/spreadsheets/u/0/?ftv=1&folder=0ACoSgW1iveL-Uk9PVA) if you don't already have one.